mnieber/dodo-commands/doc/dodo-command.rst

 Decorators
 ==========

 A Decorator is a class that alters the workings of a DodoCommand class.
 It can extend or modify the arguments that are passed to ``DodoCommand.handle``.
 The decorator should be placed in a ``decorators`` directory inside a commands directory.
-This is illustrated by the following example:
+This is illustrated by the following example (note that the decorated DodoCommand instance is passed in as the ``decorated`` argument):

 .. code-block:: python